MosenSheibani/Churn-Prediction/README.markdown

 # Customer Churn Prediction

 This project predicts customer churn using a Random Forest Classifier based on transaction data.
 It includes data preprocessing, model training, evaluation, and a retraining mechanism to ensure model performance.
-Built as part of [Your Course/Project Name] in May 2025.
+Built as part of Churn Prediction Project in April 2024.

 ## Features
 - **Data Preprocessing**: Handles missing values using `dropna()` and selects features like transaction count, average transaction amount, days since last transaction, customer age, and account tenure.